vircadia/vircadia-docs-sphinx/docs/source/release-notes/2020-2-3-Asteria.md

 The numbers at the end of each item are the PR numbers in the Community Apps [repo](https://github.com/kasenvr/community-apps).

-* The nametags app by CtrlAltDavid has been added to the community apps repo.
+* The nametags app by ctrlaltdavid has been added to the community apps repo.
 This app allows you to have dynamically generated nametags. (#20)

 #### Inventory App

 This is a new app that will be introduced to the community apps repo upon merging into the main project-athena codebase (#521).
-It will serve as the initial implementation of an inventory system into Vircadia, later it will incorporate the functions of the "More" app, that app will be deprecated at such a time.
+It will serve as the initial implementation of an inventory system into Vircadia, later it will incorporate the functions of the "More" app; that app will be deprecated at such a time.

 #### Slider App